robertklep/ToggleProxy/README.md

 quickly enable and disable the HTTP proxy for the currently active networking interface.

-It's a _headless_ application which installs a menu item in the Mac OS X menu bar.
+It's a background application which installs a menu item in the Mac OS X menu bar.
 The item shows either an up-arrow with a dashed line through it (think _traffic is going through a proxy_) when the proxy is active, and only an up-arrow when the proxy is not active.

+Toggle the on/off state by clicking the icon, quit the application by `Ctrl`-clicking the icon.

 ## Build